Home > News > Find out where your money can take you with a pay calculator!

 They will contribute $48.85 a day to taxes.

 8% of this daily contribution goes to the Medicare levy.

-After net income is calculated this average Queenslander has $159.75 of income payday.
+After net income is calculated, this average Queenslander generates $159.75 in income per day.

-Budgeting is the next step in knowing your income.
+Super and tax aren’t the only things that eat into your paycheck.
 In 2012, vehicles were the largest expense, followed by recreation and alcohol.
-Your weekly spending habitats may be similar.
-When devising your budget, the first port of call is your current spending habitats.
+Your weekly spending habits may be similar.
 How and where do you spend your money?
 What is the greatest strain on your income?
-Living pay-to-pay is like running on a treadmill, you are never truly going anywhere.
-To manage your income, compiling a budget will save you from living pay cheque to pay cheque.
+Living pay-to-pay is like running on a treadmill; you are never truly going anywhere.
+To manage your income, compiling a budget will save you from living paycheck to paycheck.

 To accurately manage your finances, calculate a budget from your net income.

-Begin constructing your budget with a foundation – your net income.
-How much are you earning and how much do you want to spend and save.
-These are vital questions to ask to lay the concrete for a productive budget.
-The 50/20/30 rule is simple budget layout to follow.
-Using the information from you pay calculator the rule allocates 50% of your net income to essentials, 20% to savings and 30% to personal.
+The Minimalist Budget, or 50/20/30 rule, is a simple budget layout to follow.
+Using the information from your pay calculator the rule allocates 50% of your net income to essentials, 20% to savings and 30% to personal.
 Find out more about minimalist living.

 Expert tip: Always pay yourself!
 Saving is key to financial growth and stability.

 You don’t have to enter the realm of income management by yourself.
 Apps are here to help!